Love and Marriage (1996 TV series)

-Love and Marriage is an American situation comedy television series starring Anthony Denison and Patricia Healy as a New York working couple trying to raise a family.
-The series premiered September 28, 1996, on Fox as the first series created by Amy Sherman-Palladino (before her marriage to Daniel Palladino), who would later go on to create Gilmore Girls and Bunheads.
+Love and Marriage is an American sitcom television series starring Anthony Denison and Patricia Healy as a New York working couple trying to raise a family.
+The series premiered September 28, 1996, on Fox as the first series created by Amy Sherman-Palladino.
 The show was canceled after three episodes.

 Synopsis

 Jack, who manages a parking garage by day, and his wife April, who works nights waitressing in a Manhattan restaurant, barely have any time to spend together, or with their three children Michael, Gemmy and Christopher.
 Louis and Trudy, and son Max, are their new neighbors from New Rochelle, New York.